 Perpetual tardiness is a hardship on the student and impacts the entire class.
 The student begins the day behind schedule and anxious, and this affects the remainder of his/her school day.
-Parents are requested to arrange morning routines to allow arrival at school between 7:30 and 7:40 a.m.
+Parents are requested to arrange morning routines to allow arrival at school between 7:40 and 8:15 a.m. during assigned drop off times.